Food Allergy & Intolerance App UK

 1. Log Your Meals

 Scan barcodes or search for foods to add them to your food diary.
-NutraSafe shows complete ingredient lists, additives, and nutritional information for thousands of UK products.
+NutraSafe's food scanner shows complete ingredient lists, additives, and nutritional information for thousands of UK products.

 2. Record Reactions